Newsletter winter 2023 – An inspiring visit to NY

 In Denmark around 350,000 buildings are heated by gas, and switching to district heating or heat pumps is a major task in the years to come.

-Finland primarily uses gas for electricity and heat production and industry, especially pulp and paper and iron and steal production consumes large amounts of gas.
+Finland primarily uses gas for electricity and heat production and industry, especially pulp and paper and iron, and steel production consumes large amounts of gas.
 Switching to green energy sources in these processes is the primary task for Finland.

-Norway does not have a high domestic gas use in the society as such, but the fossil fuel extraction uses a large amount of gas today.
-Electrification of the energy production can reduce the fossil gas consumption substantially.
+Norway does not have a high domestic gas use in the society as such, but fossil fuel extraction uses a large amount of gas today.
+Electrification of energy production can reduce fossil gas consumption substantially.

-Sweden mainly use gas for non-energy purposes such as fertilizer and plastics, but also for process heat in the iron and steal production, chemical industry and pulp and paper production.
+Sweden mainly uses gas for non-energy purposes such as fertilizer and plastics, but also for process heat in iron and steel production, chemical industry, and pulp and paper production.

 The use of fossil gas differs between the Nordic countries.
 Source: Eurostat